jiriks74/EliteDangerous.nix/README.md

 nixos-rebuild --switch --flake .#your-hostname-here
 ```

-Now dzgui will update together with your flake:
+Now the tools will update together with your flake:

 ```sh
 nix flake update